scottgal/mostlylucid.dse/code_evolver/SIGNALR_INTEGRATION_SUMMARY.md

 ### Use Case 1: Event-Driven API Testing

 Your CI/CD pipeline deploys a new API:
-1. SignalR sends OpenAPI spec to Code Evolver
+1. SignalR sends OpenAPI spec to mostlylucid DiSE
 2. Tool creates new API tool automatically
 3. Generates test data and runs tests
 4. Returns results to CI/CD